Packaging for maritime and marine applications

 In addition to international shipping of goods, the maintenance of vessels, offshore rigs or other marine environments also requires maritime packaging.

-7 crucial characteristics of Maritime packaging
+Seven crucial characteristics of maritime packaging

-Key points to consider when sourcing maritime packaging for your business
+Key points to consider when sourcing maritime packaging

 As such, there are seven crucial characteristics of maritime packaging: